Krayorn/blog/src/content/blog/codingame-ascii-art-drunk-bishop-algorithm.md

 Once I've got the moves, I can execute each of these move on the grid created earlier.

-I start by reading the bits two by two in the order specified in the prompt, and then ensure that it won't make the bishop slide off the grid.
+I start by reading the bits two by two in the order specified in the problem, and then ensure that it won't make the bishop slide off the grid.
 Once the move is executed, I increment the number in the grid where the bishop is to mark is passage.

 ```go